Updated: May 8, 2025

 The workplace has become more flexible and remote and the best expat countries are the ones that make remote working easy.

-Top European Countries for American Citizens to Move to
+The Best Countries for Americans to Move to in Europe

 Portugal

-Portugal, the Westernmost European country and part of the European Union, is highly regarded by American citizens as one of the best countries for expats.
-There are a wide range of residency options available in Portugal, making it an easy country to move to and catering to a range of expat profiles.
+Portugal, Europe’s westernmost country and part of the European Union, is highly regarded by American citizens as one of the best countries for expats.

 Portugal’s affordable cost of living, warmer climate and mild winters, large expat community, and growing selection of investment and business opportunities attract many expats to the country.